ghtx280/rem-mode-blickcss/README.md

-## Плагін для BlickCss який робить rem замість px
+## BlickCss plugin that makes rem instead of px

 ### Installation
 At the moment, blickcss 2.1.11 does not directly support plugins.
 However, you can still use this plugin.